 The routing bot template

-Routing is one of the key to success when building a great customer experience.
+Routing is one of the keys to success when building a great customer experience.
 Chatbots can help a lot because it lets you gather data about customers' orientation.
-Therefore, you're able to send the conversation straight to the right department in your company, with no hassle for the end-user.
+Therefore, you're able to send the conversation straight to the right department in your company, with no hassle for the end user.

-At Crisp, we're big fans of routing chatbot, that's why we've created this script to let you prepare yourself for your next automated
+At Crisp, we're big fans of routing chatbots, that's why we've created this script to let you prepare yourself for your next automated

 The lead generation bot template

-Chatbots are a powerful tool in terms of lead generation, especially out of office hours.
-It's a powerful lead gen tool that can bring lots of value for your sales & marketing team.
+Chatbots are a powerful tool in terms of lead generation, especially out-of-office hours.
+It's a powerful lead gen tool that can bring lots of value to your sales & marketing team.

 The away bot template

-Office hours is a tough challenge, especially for B2C brands as they must be available at every moment.
+Office hours are a tough challenge, especially for B2C brands as they must be available at every moment.
 However, teams need to rest.